MD-Master of Engineering Dual Degree

 The fifth year consists of the clinical clerkships that are the usual curriculum of the School of Medicine fourth year.

-The program is part of Duke MEDx, a joint initiative between Duke's engineering and medical schools.
+The program is part of Duke MEDx, a joint initiative between Duke's Pratt School of Engineering and School of Medicine.

 - Three MD courses can be credited toward partial fulfillment of the MEng curriculum requirements, shortening the usual MEng time by one semester